University of Hawaii Hosted Website Service

 Since resources are shared by all service participants, abuse of quotas is taken seriously.
 Every attempt should be made by each project to remove old or redundant files/data and to keep file size to a minimum.
-Websites may be required to perform a disk and/or database cleanup prior to approval of a quota increase.

 All requests are assessed for their appropriateness and viability.
 This is determined by considering many factors including available resources, impact to other participants, and appropriateness of the request.
 Most requests receive a response within 5 business days.

 In order to ensure that participants receive fast, reliable service, each request for a new hosted website results in an assessment of its potential impact on existing websites and resources.
 In some cases there may be significant delays in approving a new website while upgrades necessary to support additional sites are acquired, installed, tested, and deployed.

 The Service Level Agreement (SLA) documents a common understanding between ITS and the Sponsor of the available services and the conditions under which they are offered.